| Abstract: | This document defines a protocol for managing access remote rosters. |

 </iq>

 If client sends roster update and component is allowed to change user's roster, server MUST forward it to the component.
-Server MUST forwards only roster items which belongs to particular component.
+Server MUST change only roster items which belongs to particular component.

 <query xmlns='jabber:iq:roster'>